izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 3. We have logged the vertices of the LF polytope along the LF inequality.
 4. We have identified a new point of potential interest.

-Of these points, it is the first two which we shall return to in the subsequent results chapters.
+Of these points, it is the first two which we shall return to and substantially build upon in the subsequent results chapters.